Beyond Words: The Impact of Cognitive Load on Children’s Sentence Comprehension

 1) Impact of cognitive load on accuracy and speed.

-Would sentences with essential contrasting details in foils (high demand) make it harder for children to respond accurately and quickly compared with sentences without the superfluous information?
+Would sentences with contrastive details in foils (high demand) make it harder for children to respond accurately and quickly compared with the sentence condition with superfluous information?

 2) Types of errors.

-Would children in the high-demand condition more often choose a picture with incorrect details, while those in the low-demand condition made more "reversal" errors (switch up character who did the action with the one receiving it)?
+Would children more often choose a picture with incorrect attributes in the high demand condition vs. making more “reversal” errors (switch up character who did the action with the one receiving it) in the low demand condition?

 3) Role of memory skills in comprehension.

-Would children’s WM or LTM play a key role in understanding sentences, especially when extra attention was needed to process contrasting details?
+Would children’s WM or LTM play a significant role in understanding sentences, especially when extra attention was needed to process contrasting details?

 We found that children were slower and less accurate with high-demand sentences, as these required more mental effort and attention to detail.
 As published in the Journal of Speech, Language, and Hearing Research in October 2024, we showed that WM played a key role in processing sentences with higher cognitive load.
 When contrastive detail in pictures needed to be processed, WM helped children focus and keep track of details, enabling them to select the correct picture.

-Interestingly, LTM didn’t directly influence performance in this task, likely because the sentences were simple.
-However, WM's role highlights the importance of managing and processing information in real time, which is critical in complex language tasks.
+Interestingly, LTM didn’t significantly influence performance in this task, likely because the sentences were simple.
+However, WM’s significant contribution highlights the importance of managing and processing information in real time, which is critical in complex language tasks.

-By understanding how details like adjectives affect comprehension, teachers and therapists can tailor materials to each child's cognitive capacity, promoting better learning and language skills.
-Data support the newly developed measure’s potential for assessing cognitive or linguistic skills that are integral to sentence comprehension.
+By understanding how details like adjectives affect comprehension, teachers and therapists can tailor materials to each child’s cognitive capacity, promoting better learning and language skills.
+Data supports the newly developed measure’s potential for assessing cognitive skills that are integral to sentence comprehension.

-For example, keeping cognitive demands constant and varying grammatical complexity between sentence sets can reveal children’s syntactic processing ability.
-Such measures can be useful to identify the potential source(s) or predictors of listening or comprehension difficulties in school-age children who are suspected to have auditory processing disorder.
+Similarly, keeping cognitive demands constant and varying grammatical complexity between sentence sets can reveal children’s syntactic processing ability.
+Such measures can be useful to identify and contrast the potential source(s) or predictors of listening comprehension difficulties in school-age children who are suspected to have auditory processing disorder.

-A 2015 Emerging Research Grants scientist generously funded by Royal Arch Research Assistance, Beula Magimairaj, Ph.D., CCC-SLP, is a research scientist and academic instructor at Utah State University’s Early Childhood Education and Research Center, part of the department of communicative disorders and deaf education.
+A 2015 Emerging Research Grants scientist generously funded by Royal Arch Research Assistance, Beula Magimairaj, Ph.D., CCC-SLP, is a research scientist at Utah State University’s Early Childhood Education and Research Center.

 The Latest Blog Posts